Nivetha5071/String/Basic problems.md

 }
 ````

-##Write a program to reverse a given string without using in-built functions
+##14.Write a program to reverse a given string without using in-built functions
 ````java[]
 import java.io.*;
 import java.util.*;